dask/dask/docs/source/dataframe.rst

 Dask.dataframe copies the pandas API
 ------------------------------------

-Because the ``dask.dataframe`` API is a subset of the pandas API it should be familiar to pandas users.
+Because the ``dask.dataframe`` application programming interface (API) is a subset of the pandas API it should be familiar to pandas users.
 There are some slight alterations due to the parallel nature of dask: